artefactual/archivematica-docs/getting-started/overview/technical.rst

 file format.

-Since the 1.0 production release, Archivematica format policies have been moved to a structured, online format policy registry (FPR) that brings together format identification information with significant characteristic analysis, risk assessments and normalization tool information to arrive at default preservation format and access format policies for Archivematica.
+Since the 1.0 production release, Archivematica format policies have been moved to a structured, online format policy registry (FPR).
+The FPR brings together format identification information with significant characteristic analysis, risk assessments, and normalization tool information to arrive at default preservation format and access format policies for Archivematica.

 For more information, see :ref:`Preservation Planning <preservation-planning>`.